geniusinaction/group-vision/group-vision.md

 - So-called “negative results”; i.e. at some point in your research it is likely that certain questions will be more challenging to answer than anticipated, or that you will feel you have spent days/months/years toiling with little to show
 - Burnout; i.e. feeling the need to work endless hours to make up for the above issues, and the subsequent exhaustion

 All PhD students come across most of these issues at some level.
 I strongly encourage everyone in the group to take an active and pre-emptive approach towards the maintenance of their mental health.
 I assure you that you have the time and resources needed for a highly successful PhD.
 If there is anything that is placing undue stress, or preventing you from performing at your potential, please do not hesitate to let me or any of the postgraduate tutors in the department know how we can help.
-You should also be familiar resources on campus: http://counseling.gatech.edu/.
+You should also be familiar [resources on campus](https://www.washington.edu/counseling/).
 Every effort will be made to help you access the right support networks.

 ## Do Good Work

+There are two guiding principles for doing good work in our group:
+1. All work must be carried out with the highest ethical standards.
+2. All work should be carried out towards achieving well-defined goals (even if these goals change and change often).

+I see my role as an advisor being to help the members of the group achieve their goals.
+These will vary

 ### Academic integrity
 All group members are held to the highest standards of academic integrity.
 These standards are well described by the university:  [link] (https://www.washington.edu/cssc/facultystaff/academic-misconduct/).

+### Productivity
+A good rule of thumb is that grad students should write one paper first-author per year after their qualifying exam.
+For postdocs the average should be two first-author papers per year.

-### Outputs and open science
+### Open science
 Authorship on any manuscript or presentation will be openly discussed in group meetings and should, if possible, include everyone who has made a significant contribution to the work.
 A “significant contribution” can include but is not limited to, interpretations of primary data and development of ideas presented in the work.
 The order of authors on a manuscript or presentation should be dictated by the relative contribution made by each author; in the case these contributions are equal, authors should be listed alphabetically by surname.
 Where conflict arises, the PI will facilitate discussion to help resolve this.
 I encourage an open dialogue about this matter, ideally via authorship ‘check-ins’ that will likely occur several times over the lifetime of the study.
 To help inform Editors, reviewers, and readers of our papers, we will include an author contribution statement as part of a paper.

 Your active research product (code, documents, etc.) should be backup up regularly using an off-site, ‘cloud’-based storage system.
 All University staff have access to a nearly-unlimited dropbox allocation.